Explain one study related to localization of function in the brain.

 Aim:

-• To investigate the localisation of function in a patient called “Tan.”
+- To investigate the localisation of function in patients with brain damage.

 Method:

-• After performing the autopsy, he now had evidence that damage to a specific area of the brain was responsible for the loss of ability to produce coherent speech.
+- After performing the autopsies, Wernicke concluded that there was a section of the brain which was responsible for the comprehension of speech.

-• This area became known as Broca’s area.
+- The area later became known as Wernicke’s area.

 Conclusion: